 - Protection against fraud and invalid clicks or conversions.

-Of course, the features and benefits depend on the particular marketing performance platform, as there are dozens of them out there.
+Of course, the features and benefits depend on the particular digital marketing performance platform, as there are dozens of them out there.
 But by selecting one that streamlines and analyzes your campaign data, you can better optimize your marketing performance to improve ROI and results.

 How can performance marketing software improve ROI?